 The harassing company pays our fees.

-Gulf Coast Collection Bureau was founded in 1978 and is based in Sarasota, Florida, and concentrates on collecting medical debts.
+They’re legit.
+According to the Better Business Bureau (BBB), Gulf Coast Collection Bureau is a legitimate collection agency founded in 1978 and is based in Sarasota, Florida.
+It concentrates on collecting medical debts.
 They conduct third party debt collecting, early out programs, probate claim processing, insurance re-billing, and payment tracking.
 Gulf Coast Collection Bureau has a remarkably small online footprint, and it can be tough to learn information about the firm.

 Gulf Coast Collection Bureau highlights that their collectors are trained in the most recent laws, regulations, and regulations concerning debt collection.
 The agency asserts that their objective is to attain a “mutually beneficial settlement” between customers and creditors.
 Their debt collection methods include skip tracing, demand letters, debt collector telephone calls (such as a strong robocalling program), reporting to credit bureaus, and litigation.